JeffVandrewJr/btcqbo/README.md

 <h2>Needed Improvements (hopefully soon)</h2>

-1. Before generating a BTCPay invoice, the software should ping QBO and verify the email address to the invoice number to prevent against customer typos.

-2. Easier install for non-technical users.
+1. Easier install for non-technical users.
 Since the BTCPay one-click install method deploys on an Ubuntu VPS, it seems the best way to accomplish this is by creating a .deb file.

-3. A cli tool for verifying QBO OAuth status, viewing tokens, etc.
+2. A cli tool for verifying QBO OAuth status, viewing tokens, etc.

 <h2>Notes</h2>